 - Images must have the ideal size, format, and resolution to keep users engaged.

-- It is essential to choose the correct file name for an image for the SEO page.
+- It is essential to choose the right file name for an image.

 - Optimizing an image will improve your page’s loading speed.

-- Compression plays a massive role in image optimization.
+- Compression plays a huge role in image optimization.

-- Specific plugins will automatically optimize images for you and upload them.
+- Certain plugins will automatically optimize images for you and upload them.

 By optimizing your photos, you can give your consumers a better experience and meet their expectations.
-Image optimization will aid in ranking images for the web without losing image quality.
+Image optimization will aid in the ranking of your pictures in Google image searches.

-Adding proper alt attributes to your photos on your website that include important keywords will help you rank higher in search engines and perhaps ensure that your e-commerce products appear in Google image and web searches.
+Adding proper alt attributes to your photos will help you rank higher in search engine results.

-Many photo editing programs like Adobe Photoshop optimize images.
-Other online tools like JPEG Optimizer, Optimizilla, Kraken.io, Optimole, etc., deliver excellent results in optimizing images for web SEO.
+Many photo editing programs like Adobe Photoshop help you optimize blog images.
+Other online tools like JPEG Optimizer, Optimizilla, Kraken.io, Optimole, etc., deliver excellent results.

 Keeping it short and precise is the key.
-Try to keep it within five words or fewer to avoid stuffing and improve your chances of ranking on search engines.
-You must optimize your images for the web without losing image quality to increase your chances of ranking.
+Try to keep it within five words or fewer to avoid stuffing and improve your findability on search engines.

 Changing picture URLs will have a significant impact on how those images rank.
 On the other hand, setting up redirects might help limit the harm.
 When old image URLs are redirected to new URLs, ranking signals from the old pictures are passed on to the new ones.